HideakiAtsuyo/Python-Discord-Token-Grabber/README.md

 # Python-Discord-Token-Grabber

-I don't know who the creator is if you have credit or open a way out with evidence
+I don't know who the creator is if you have credit open an issue with evidence

 ## How to compile(SECURED)